freeipa/ansible-freeipa/README-server.md

 ```

-Example playbook to make sure server "server.example.com" is absent with last of role check skip:
+Example playbook to make sure server "server.example.com" is absent from the topology with skipping the last of role check:

 ```yaml
 ---